 Management is responsible for the selection and use of appropriate accounting policies.
 The significant accounting policies used are described in Note 1 to the basic financial statements.
-No new accounting policies were adopted and the application of existing policies was not changed during 2021.
+No new accounting policies were adopted and the application of existing policies was not changed during 2023.
 We noted no transactions entered into during the year for which there is a lack of authoritative guidance or consensus.
 All significant transactions have been recognized in the basic financial statements in the proper period.

 Accounting estimates are an integral part of the basic financial statements prepared by management and are based on management's knowledge and experience about past and current events and assumptions about future events.
 Certain accounting estimates are particularly sensitive because of their significance to the basic financial statements and because of the possibility that future events affecting them may differ significantly from those expected.
-The most sensitive estimates affecting the basic financial statements was Management's estimate of Capital Asset Depreciation, which is based on the useful lives of assets.
-We evaluated the key factors and assumptions used to develop this estimate in determining that it is reasonable in relation to the basic financial statements taken as a whole.
+Sensitive estimates affecting the basic financial statements were Management's estimate of Accounts Receivable and Capital Asset Depreciation, which are based on estimated collectability of receivables and useful lives of assets.
+We evaluated the key factors and assumptions used to develop these estimates in determining that they are reasonable in relation to the basic financial statements taken as a whole.

 Certain financial statement disclosures are particularly sensitive because of their significance to financial statement users.
-The disclosures in the basic financial statements are neutral, consistent, and clear.
+The financial statement disclosures are neutral, consistent, and clear.